Personal Finance (fall semester only)

 Text: Students need to purchase their own textbook:

 Wilkinson, Philip.
 Illustrated Dictionary of Religion.
 New York: Dorling Kindsley, 2006.

 Homework: 2 hours a week

-NOTE: Students with previous sewing experience may register for Sewing II Spring semester without having taken Sewing I
+NOTE: Students with previous sewing experience may register for Sewing spring semester without having taken Sewing fall semester

 Tutor: Chris Carl